dreki/pivotal-slacker/README.md

 finish               Mark a given Pivotal Tracker story as "finished".
 help                 Display global or [command] help documentation.
-mine                 Lists all tasks owned by you. open                 Open a specific Pivotal Tracker story in the browser.
+mine                 Lists all tasks owned by you. accepted             Lists all your tasks that are in the "accepted" state. open                 Open a specific Pivotal Tracker story in the browser.
 show                 Show the details of a given Pivotal Tracker story.
 start                Mark a given Pivotal Tracker story as "started".